yvasiyarov/swagger/README.md

 TODO
 ----
-1. Write better documentation
+1. Write better documentation.
-2. Document used data structures and methods
+2. Document the data structures and methods used.
 3. Figure out a recommended approach for documenting the API of a microservice-centric system, as opposed to a resource-centric system.
 This might include: documenting best practices, changing this generator code to understand additional annotation types, and/or recommending changes to the Swagger specification.
+4. The @router annotation is defined with a lower-case "r" but all of the other annotations are capitalized.
+Was this on purpose, or accidental?
+Can we change it to be consistent?

 Known Limitations
 -----------------